Answering Your Questions: Raised Bed Gardens

 How Can I Create a Raised Garden Bed?

 Many people choose to build their raised garden beds themselves with treated 2 x 4s or retainer wall materials.
-If you are crafty, building raised beds could be a fun weekend project!
-Some home improvement stores even provide raised garden bed kits.
+If you are crafty, building raised beds could be a fun weekend project.
+There are a few places that provide raised garden bed kits, such as SilverCreek Garden Boxes.
+You can also order a kit from Vego Garden for a more modular look that is easy to move and adapt to an area if you want to try a few options out.

 Let us know in the comments if you plan to start a raised bed this spring!
 If you already have one - tell us your favorite thing to grow.
 If you’d like to join an ever-growing online garden community for both beginners and seasoned gardeners alike, come say hello in our Glover Nursery Gardening Group.
 The community is always sharing their garden wins and gardening tips.